 Why You Should Visit

-The Wolter acquisition is significant because it protects more than 36,000 feet of undeveloped shoreline on 15 wild lakes and ponds in northern Wisconsin.
+The Wolter acquisition is significant because it protects nearly 10 miles of undeveloped shoreline on 15 wild lakes and ponds in northern Wisconsin.
 The preserve encompasses some of the last remaining lakes in northern Wisconsin where the native fish populations thrive with limited human influence.

-The Conservancy bought the land from Mrs. Catherine Wolter, a long-time resident of the Presque Isle area, in June, 2000.
+The Conservancy bought the first piece of land at the preserve from Mrs. Catherine Wolter, a long-time resident of the Presque Isle area, in June, 2000.
 Mrs. Wolter, and her late husband Fred Wolter, had owned and cared for the property for 58 years.
-In 2014, we purchased an additional 80 acres at the heart of the preserve from Carl Wolter.
+Today the protected land at the preserve totals 2,654 acres (including a 13-acre conservation easement).

 At the Conservancy's request, researchers at the University of Wisconsin-Milwaukee initiated a study of the lakes and ground water at the preserve in October of 2000.
 They studied water flow and quality at the site and made a thorough inventory of the plant and animal life in the lakes.
-The Conservancy is using the information from the study to help make management and access decisions at the preserve.
+The Conservancy used the information from the study to help guide management and access decisions at the preserve.